yangjeep/yangjeep/README.md

 ### Hi there 👋 I'm JJ
-- 🔭 I’m currently working at [Searchspring](https://github.com/searchspring).
+- 🔭 I’m currently working at [Athos Commerce](https://github.com/searchspring).
 - ⼯ I focus in Data Engineering and Analytics (aka Big Data), Cyber Security, and Emerging Technologies (LLM, GenAI, Machine Learning etc).
 - ✨ Recently I've been creating a [simple search engine using C](https://github.com/yangjeep/Simple-C-Search-Engine) and I welcome you to chime in!
 - 🌱 I’m currently learning French on Duolingo!